Last update 28-10-2024

 Health and social care provision in Spain

 Health and social care provision in Spain comes under the management of the autonomous communities.
-The exceptions are the autonomous cities of Ceuta and Melilla, where they are managed by the Institute for Older People and Social Services (IMSERSO), under central government.
+The exceptions are the autonomous cities of Ceuta and Melilla, where they are managed by the Institute for Older People and Social Services (Imserso), under central government.

 Volver arriba

-IMSERSO health and social care centres
+Imserso health and social care centres

 Centres for the elderly: